-Presented during zazen on the morning of June 28, 1970.
+Shunryu Suzuki Roshi (Presented during zazen on the morning of June 28, 1970, between the tenth and eleventh Sandokai lectures)

-You should sit zazen with your whole body: your spine, mouth, toes, mudra.
+You should sit with your whole Body: your spine, mouth, toes, mudra.
 Check on your posture during zazen.
-Each part of your body should practice zazen independently or separately: your toe should practice zazen independently, your mudra should practice zazen independently, your spine and your mouth should practice zazen independently.
-You should feel each part of your body doing zazen separately.
+Each part of your body should practice zazen independently or separately: Your toes should practice zazen independently, your mudra should practice zazen independently, and your spine and your mouth should practice zazen independently.
+You should feel each part of your body doing zazen independently.
 Each part of your body should participate completely in zazen.
-Check to see that each part of your body is doing zazen independently - this is also known as shikan taza.
+Check to see that each part of your body is doing zazen independently-this is also known as shikantaza.
 To think, "I am doing zazen" or "my body is doing zazen" is wrong understanding.
 It is a self-centered idea.

 The mudra is especially important.
-You shouldn't feel as if you are resting your mudra on the heel of your foot for your own convenience.
+You should not feel as if you are resting your mudra on the heel of your foot for your own convenience.
 Your mudra should be placed in its own position.